 Does my teen need special vitamins or mineral supplements?

 A standard over-the-counter multivitamin with iron is a good idea for teens; these vitamins often provide the right amount of vitamin D, too.
-The generic store brand is usually the same as the brand name, and it is often less expensive.
+The generic store brand is usually the same as a name brand, and it is often less expensive.
 If your teen is eating enough calcium containing foods (3 to 4 servings of dairy proteins/day such as milk, yogurt and cheese), he probably does not need to take a calcium supplement.
 In some cases, his medical team may prescribe a specific supplement, based on his body’s needs.

 Are nutritional supplements helpful?